bssw-psip/practice-guides/pages/why_practice_PSIP.md

 2. Your code has a new set of users/collaborators who need to understand your process for version control
-3. The growth and success of your code base requires your team to interface with other teams more frequently.
+3. The growth and success of your code base requires your team to interface with other teams more frequently

 If any of these conditions describe your situation, we recommend you practice PSIP!
 Even if none of these conditions describe your situation, we